sherscripts/todo-app/README.md

 - `postcss.config.js`: The configuration file for PostCSS, used for CSS processing.
 - `index.css`: Contains global styles applied throughout the app.
 - `package.json`: Contains all dependencies and scripts for the React app.
-- `README.md`: This file, where you can describe the project and provide usage instructions.

-This structure will render neatly on GitHub and provide a clean, understandable layout for anyone reviewing the frontend setup!
 ---

 ## Setup Instruction